-Offering everything from designer clothing to bowling, the Shops at Georgetown Park are a centerpiece and major tourist attraction for the Georgetown neighborhood, which is one of Washington D.C.'s most popular neighborhoods, known for its stylish shops, brick row houses, historic churches, and cobblestone streets.
+Offering everything from designer clothing to bowling, the Shops at Georgetown Park are a centerpiece and major tourist attraction for the Georgetown neighborhood, which is one of the most popular neighborhoods in Washington, D.C., known for its stylish shops, brick row houses, historic churches, and cobblestone streets.

 Georgetown Park is a fun place to shop with a blend of leading retailers, local boutiques, and a wide variety of restaurants.
 The area is also home to many cultural and historic attractions, and with more than 668 parking spaces, Georgetown Park is also home to the largest parking garage in the area.